Totoual/oef-sdk-python/docs/source/user/communication-protocols.rst

     agent.unregister_service(service_description)

-Notice that, differently from the :func:`~oef.core.OEFCoreInterface.unregister_agent` described before, we need to provide the description that we used when registered, because we might have registered our service with multiple descriptions.
+Notice that, differently from the :func:`~oef.agents.Agent.unregister_agent` described before, we need to provide the description that we used when registered, because we might have registered our service with multiple descriptions.